 Activities at home like DIY or gardening can precipitate an issue, as grip strength is required to operate most tools (it is no surprise that this condition is frequent in most tradesman such as builders and carpenters).
 The resulting pain can become obvious even when undertaking the simplest of tasks such as turning a door handle or opening a jar.

 Golfer’s elbow is a condition that causes pain on the inside of your elbow.
 This is where your flexor tendons for your wrist attach to a bony bump called a medial epicondyle on the inside of your elbow.
 This is the tendon responsible for bending and locking your wrist in a forward or flexed position.

-We use Shockwave Therapy which is one of the most advanced non-surgical and non-invasive treatment available for a wide range of stubborn conditions that are difficult to treat using a conventional treatment approach (this includes tennis and golfer’s elbow which can be very difficult to treat) Shockwave Therapy will preclude the need for steroid injections and invasive surgeries and enable rapid relief from your pain.
+We also offer Shockwave Therapy which is one of the most advanced non-surgical and non-invasive treatment available for a wide range of stubborn conditions that are difficult to treat using a conventional treatment approach (this includes tennis and golfer’s elbow which can be very difficult to treat).
+Shockwave Therapy will preclude the need for steroid injections and invasive surgeries and enable rapid relief from your pain.

-4. Thoracic Outlet Syndrome is a compression of nerves and blood vessels in the shoulder and can produce a wide-ranging set of symptoms that typically get worse when the arm is raised
+Thoracic outlet syndrome (TOS) is a compression of nerves and blood vessels in the shoulder and can produce a wide-ranging set of symptoms that typically get worse when the arm is raised.

 TOS occurs when blood vessels or nerves in the space between your collarbone and your first rib (this is called the thoracic outlet) become squashed.
 This anatomical space can be seen in the diagram below.

 Thoracic outlet syndrome can cause pain in your shoulders, arm and neck and numbness in your fingers.
 This can happen for a variety of difference reasons such as a traumatic onset (from a road traffic accident) or it can be sports related, occupational or even variations in your anatomy (some people have an extra rib).